antarjeet/G-O-S-tracking-engine/README.md

 ## 🎙️ Live voice state

+In the web HUD, voice typing starts automatically the moment the engine starts — no separate toggle needed there.
+(Standalone mode, run directly with `python ultimate_gesture_control.py`, still uses the `V` key from the table above.)
 Once the engine is running, the telemetry stream includes `voice` (`enabled`, `text`) — this is what drives the HUD's VOICE status chip.
 Dictated speech types straight into whatever field has OS focus; it isn't buffered or displayed in the HUD.

 ## 🗂️ Existing standalone applications